oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     jp

 ### 3.1.5 Notes Type

-Notes type (`notes_t`) is array with 1 or more items of type Note.
-Value type of every such Note item is object with the mandatory properties type and text.
-A note may provide the additional properties audience and title.
+List of notes (`notes_t`) of value type `array` with 1 or more items of type Note contains notes which are specific to the current context.

     "notes_t": {
       // ..
       "items": {
         // ...
         "properties": {
-          "audience": {
           // ...
-          },
-          "title": {
-            // ...
-          },
-          "type": {
-            // ...
-          },
-          "text": {
-            // ...
         }
-        },
-        // ...
       }
     },

-#### Notes Type - Note

-Note is a place to put all manner of text blobs related to the current context.
-Value type is object with the 2 mandatory properties type and text as well as the 2 optional properties audience and title.
+Value type of every such Note item is `object` with the mandatory properties `type` and `text` providing a place to put all manner of text blobs related to the current context.
+A note `object` may provide the additional properties audience and title.

     "properties": {
       "audience": {